On a generalization of affinoid varieties: The ring of bornological overconvergent power-series

 \end{proof} \end{prop}

-\begin{prop} Let $A$ be a bornological algebra with well defined spectrum and whose system morphisms are injective then $A^\ov$ is closed in $A$. \begin{proof} By proposition \ref{prop_closed_pb} we know that $A^\circ$ is closed.
-Hence $\la A^\circ$ is closed because $f \mapsto \la f$ is an isomorphism of bornological sets.
-So by definition $(A \otimes_k \ol{k})^\ov$ is closed and from the diagram
+\begin{prop} Let $A$ be a bornological m-algebra, then $A^\ov$ is closed in $A$. \begin{proof} By proposition \ref{prop_closed_pb} we know that $A^\circ$ is closed.
+Hence $\la A^\circ$ is closed for any $\la \in k^\times$, because $f \mapsto \la f$ is an isomorphism of underlying bornological sets.
+It follows that $(A \otimes_k \ol{k})^\ov$ is closed, by applying proposition \ref{prop:diamond}.
+Since $A \to A \otimes_k \ol{k}$ is a bounded map then $A^\ov$ is bounded because it is the preimage of a bornologically closed subset. \end{proof} \end{prop}